Isekai Cheat Magician: Antagonists

 A prideful young Magician and servant to Lodra who first meets Taichi and Rin posing as a fruit farmer while really hindering the real farmers' efforts in selling their produce.
 He specializes in summoning and controlling elemental spirits, and is a Crimson Pact Magician who uses the blood of living beings to imbue other creatures with power.
 After Taichi deprives him of his arm during their first fight, he begins to seek revenge on him.
+But after challenging Taichi to a duel, which was secretly rigged by Lodra and Shade, the two of them end up working together to destroy a shadow creature threatening them both, evoking Cassim's grudging respect for Taichi.